nvimpel/chipwhisperer/docs/source/getting-started.rst

-Scope firmware is written in Verilog (for the FPGA) and C (USB microcontroller) and can be found in the :code:`hardware/capture` sections of the `ChipWhisperer Github repository`_.
+Scope firmware is written in Verilog (for the FPGA) and C (USB microcontroller) and can be found in the `ChipWhisperer Capture Github repository`_, with the exception of Husky which has its own `ChipWhisperer Husky Github repository`_.

-Target firmware is mostly written in C (though we do have a few FPGA targets with code in Verilog) and can be found in the :code:`hardware/victims/firmware` directory of the `ChipWhisperer Github repository`_.
+Target firmware is mostly written in C (though we do have a few FPGA targets with code in Verilog) and can be found in the :code:`firmware` directory of the `ChipWhisperer Github repository`_.

 .. _getting_started-software: